Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese (Video)

 - Stir in the cheeses so they melt into the hot cauliflower, season to taste with salt and fresh ground black pepper, and serve.

-Roasted Cauliflower with Red Bell Pepper, Green Olives, and Pine Nuts
+- Roasted cauliflower with Red Peppers, Green Olives, and Pine Nuts

 - 1 large head cauliflower, cut into small same-size flowerets